 - For condominium associations, the polls are closed upon commencement of opening of the outer envelopes of mailed ballots or the accessing of electronic votes, whichever occurs first.

 - The owner’s consent in writing may be by email and such email address is not an official record unless the owner previously consented to receive electronic notices using that email address.

 - The online voting system must store votes accessible to election officials for recount, inspection and review purposes (for condominiums for 1 year, and for homeowners’ associations for 7 years).

 - For condominiums, the online voting system must produce an official record that the association must maintain which identifies the specific votes cast on each ballot and the date and time of receipt of the electronically submitted ballot.

 - The system must be able to authenticate the owner’s identity but permanently separate identification information from the electronic ballot for condominium elections or votes that require secret ballots.

 These new laws certainly seem to give associations the ability to promote participation in votes and elections by offering ease and convenience to the members.

 Proceed with Caution

 Associations should be careful that the procedures and online system being used meet the statutory and administrative criteria.
 For specifics, condominium associations should refer to section 718.128, Florida Statutes, and to Rules 61B-23.0021 and 61B-23.00211, Florida Administrative Code.
 Homeowners’ associations should refer to Section 720.317, Florida Statutes.
 Cooperative associations should refer to Section 719.129, Florida Statutes, and Rule 61B-75.0050, Florida Administrative Code.
-You may also find my colleague Michael Lehnert’s blog post on electronic voting helpful.
-Of course, if you have any questions regarding electronic voting, please feel free to contact me at firstname.lastname@example.org.
+You may also find this blog post on electronic voting helpful.